dotnet/docs-maui/docs/fundamentals/accessibility.md

 - `Description`, of type `string`, which represents a description that will be read aloud by the screen reader.
 For more information, see [Description](#description).
 - `Hint`, of type `string`, which is similar to `Description`, but provides additional context such as the purpose of a control.
 For more information, see [Hint](#hint).
 - `HeadingLevel`, of type `SemanticHeadingLevel`, which enables an element to be marked as a heading to organize the UI and make it easier to navigate.
-For more information, see [Heading level](#heading-level).
+For more information, see [Heading levels](#heading-levels).

 These attached properties set native accessibility values so that a screen reader can speak about the element. <!-- For more information about attached properties, see [Attached properties]().-->

-In .NET MAUI, the default accessibility order of controls is the same order in which they're listed in XAML or added to the layout.
-Different layouts might have additional factors that influence accessibility order.
-For example, the accessibility order of `StackLayout` is also based on its orientation, and the accessibility order of `Grid` is based on its row and column arrangement.

 ### Description